AntonMoustache/handbooks/developers-handbook.md

 ### Monitoring

-It is of utmost importance that before code is running on a server all our standard monitoring tools are installed.
+Before any code is running on a server, all standard monitoring tools must be installed.
 This includes staging servers.
-Without this data we are operating blind as we have no data to base any decisions or discussions on.

-These services cost money and the decision to not use one of them should be an explicit one agreed to by each party involved.
-The implications of not monitoring something for whatever reason need to be well understood.

-#### Sentry
+#### Exception Tracking

 We use [Sentry](https://app.getsentry.com/) for tracking exceptions.
 Make sure to add user information when it's available.
-Tracking exceptions down their occurrences with individual users is incredibly useful.
+This allows us to be proactive with clients and offer much better customer support.

-#### Pingdom
+#### Uptime Monitoring

 We use [Pingdom](https://www.pingdom.com/) for uptime monitoring.
 Pingdom's real user metrics are also useful for measuring performance in scenarios where